rafraser/theia/README.md

 ## Python

 The scripts in this repository are designed to work with Python 3.90, utilising the new type hinting features in this version of Python.
 I strongly recommend using Python 3.90 or newer when running these scripts.
+I've created a .python-version file so, if all goes well, pyenv should help out with this.

-All scripts are designed to be executed from the root directory, eg:
+All scripts are designed to be executed from the root directory.
+I recommend executing as a module, eg:
-`python ./python/generate_letter_set.py output`
+`python -m theia.projects.generate_letter_set.py`

 ### Formatting